-ISLAMABAD – The British High Commission’s Great Debate 2016 competition final was held in Islamabad on Saturday.
+British High Commission's great debate final held in Islamabad

 The judging panel included British Deputy High Commissioner Mr Patrick Moody, Head of British Council Pakistan Ms Rosemary Hilhorst, BBC producer and Chevening scholar Ms Nazish Zafar and senior BBC producer Mr Philip Palmer.